zammad/zammad-org/src/sr/contribute/contribute.md

 ::: tip

-Одлука у ком огранку желите да преводите не прави велику разлику. Када Weblate детектује идентичне низове текста у различитим огранцима, користиће исти превод за све огранке и тиме се преводи само једном. Уколико нисте сигурни, одаберите `develop` верзију.
+It should be no big difference which branch you choose to translate.
+When Weblate detects the same strings in different branches, they will be used for all branches and only have to be translated once.
+If in doubt, choose the `develop` version.
 :::

-По одабиру пројекта (Documentation или Zammad), видећете различите под-пројекте и њихов статус превода разложен по свим језицима.  Могуће је да ови прегледи прикажу ниску стопу превода, услед броја активних преводиоца за различите језике.
+After selecting a project (Documentation or Zammad), you will see different sub-projects and their translation status summarized for all languages.
+These overviews may show a quite low translation rate, which is due to the amount of active languages.

 Here you can select one of the "components", which is more or less the same as different versions.
 After selecting one of them, you can see the status of translation for the different languages, as you can see in the following screenshot with an example from _Documentation > User Documentation (latest)_:

 ![Screenshot showing translation status of different languages for the user documentation](/screenshots/weblate-translations-user-docs.png)